eieye/experimental_swiper/README.md

 Released under the MIT License\
 Released on: October 26, 2023\
 . . .\
-Run in a browser (Firefox or Chrome) on a mobile device (from server) or on desktop in browser dev tools touch simulation mode.\
+Run in a browser (tested with Firefox and Chrome) on a mobile device (from server) or from your desktop in browser dev tools in touch simulation mode.\
 Features of "2f-swipe_and_1f-trace" will be limited on desktop to swiping #when touch sim is off# resp. tracing #when touch sim is on#.\
-Refresh page to enable tracing after switching touch sim on.
-On mobile shake to clear trace or hit "clear" (on desktop).\
+Refresh page to enable tracing after switching to touch sim.\
+On mobile shake to clear trace or hit "clear" (as on desktop).\
 "2f-swipe_(xy)_only" will swipe (in x- and y-directions) with normal pointermove on desktop and only with 2-finger touch on mobile.\
 . . .\
 Full feature demo only on mobile.\